gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.Components.ModHelperWindow.md

 ## ModHelperWindow.content Field

-The main content panel of the Window
+The content panel of the Window where most UI should be added to

 ```csharp
 public ModHelperPanel content;